 Advantage#1: Incentives for business growth

-The opportunity for success in the state is truly limitless thanks to a variety of incentives being offered to startup companies in Florida.
+The opportunities for success in the state are truly limitless thanks to a variety of incentives being offered to startup companies in Florida.
 The primary incentive being offered is known as the “Targeted Industry Incentives” and it can be classified under two programs, which are:

 - Capital Investment Tax Credit (CITC): If you are planning to start a capital-intensive industry then this is just the type of incentive you need.
 It is more of an annual credit against corporate income tax, provided to businesses for a period of up to 20 years.